 Some have pointed to the similarities between the 3500 GT and the Ferrari 330 GT 2+2, this is almost certainly a coincidence as the Ferrari appeared two years after the Apollo in 1964, though interestingly it was also designed by an American – the great Tom Tjaarda.

 The first prototype had an all aluminium body, though the production cars would switch to steel bodies, each of which was shaped using traditional methods by Italian craftsmen.
-The bodies were all fitted to their steel ladder chassis and had their interiors fitted in Italy, before big shipped to America for their drivetrain and running gear.
+The bodies and the steel ladder chassis were shipped to America for their drivetrain, interior, and running gear to be fitted.

 Milt wanted the car to be as lightweight as possible, so he chose the then-new Buick 215 cubic inch V8 as the engine, an all-alloy unit that weighs only 300 lbs.
 He sourced many of the parts he needed from the Buick Special, including the front and rear coil spring suspension, live rear axle, and steering rack.